MD's Lawn Fertilizer Law

 • Enhanced efficiency controlled release products may be applied at no more than 2.5 pounds per year, with a maximum monthly release rate of 0.7 pound of N per 1,000 sq ft.

-• Fertilizer blackout dates run from November 16 through February 28.
+• Fertilizer blackout dates begin November 16 and end March 1.
 Lawns may not be fertilized with products containing nitrogen or phosphorus during the blackout dates; however,

-• Organic or natural organic turf fertilizer may not be applied when soils test at "optimum" to "excessive" for phosphorus levels.
+• Organic or natural organic turf fertilizer containing phosphorus may not be applied when soils test at "optimum" to "excessive" for phosphorus levels.
+(This applies to homeowners, too!)

 Program Information